bdsm-spuddy/chastikey-alexa/README.md

-    SkillID   -- this is the skill ID from the Alexa Console (see later) ApiID     -- this is your Chastikey API Key generated from the App ApiSecret -- this is your Chastikey API Secret generated from the App Username  -- this is your username in the Chastikey App. eg
+    SkillID   -- this is the skill ID from the Alexa Console (see later) ApiID     -- this is your Chastikey API Key generated from the App ApiSecret -- this is your Chastikey API Secret generated from the App Username  -- this is your DiscordID from the Chastikey Discord server

+You can join the Discord server from the menu at [Chastikey app](https://chastikey.com/).
+You can find your DiscordID from the [support docs](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

+eg

     % cat ~/.chastikey